jmedinacs/gv_meal_break_law_compliance/README.md

 # Golden Valley Software Company – Meal Periods Compliance Evaluation

-This project evluates whether the Golden Valley Software is adhering to California Labor Code § 512(a) using an automated Python pipeline and a Tableau dashboard.
+This project evaluates whether the Golden Valley Software is adhering to California Labor Code § 512(a) using an automated Python pipeline and a Tableau dashboard.
 The sytem identifies late or missed meal breaks and generates monthly and year-to-date summaries for HR review and compliance risk tracking.

 ## California Meal Periods Law Overview